Mambo No. 5: Critical reception

-Elisabeth Vincentelli from Entertainment Weekly rated the song with an B minus, adding, "All of a sudden, mambo is hot again, and the unlikely city of Munich is on the Latin-music map.
-For this we have to thank the Ugandan-Italian Bega and his German producing team, who have hit pay dirt by tacking new lyrics onto an old Perez Prado song.
-While purists scream murder, the upbeat tune and bouncy, '80s-style synthesizers will rule weddings for months to come."
+Elisabeth Vincentelli from Entertainment Weekly rated the song with a B minus, adding, "All of a sudden, mambo is hot again, and the unlikely city of Munich is on the Latin-music map.
+For this we have to thank the Ugandan-Italian Bega and his German producing team, who have hit pay dirt by tacking new lyrics onto an old Pérez Prado song.
+While purists scream murder, the upbeat tune and bouncy, '80s-style synthesizers will rule weddings for years to come."

 Copyright dispute

 The song became the subject of a seven-year copyright trial between Prado's estate, the music publisher Peermusic, and Bega's producers.
 Bega had only used riffs (which by German law cannot be registered for copyright) from Prado's original and written the entire lyrics, so Bega's producers went to court in order to gain access to all the song's proceedings from Peermusic representing Prado's estate.
 However, after seven years the Federal Court of Justice of Germany ruled in favor of Peermusic and Prado's estate in 2008, based upon the fact that Bega's producers had sought a royalty agreement with Peermusic prior to releasing the song.
 Because of Bega's significant contributions to his version, the court's final ruling declared it a new song co-written by Prado and Bega.